 Premise liability cases can be difficult to prove.
 This is one type of personal injury claim that you do not want to take on by yourself.
 The property owner and any other defendants will likely try to blame you for your accident and injuries.

-An experienced premises liability attorney can successfully counter this argument.
+An experienced personal injury lawyer can successfully counter this argument.
 They should also have the resources needed to present the strongest case possible, including the testimony of expert witnesses.
 It’s also important that they have experience dealing with insurance companies and their tactics.